 For drinks, we love to enjoy these with a cold lager or pilsner beer, or non-alcoholic drinks like lemonade and iced tea.
 Some wines to serve with the sausage are sweet Lambrusco or chilled rosé.

-It's about time for some State Fair Sausage, Peppers, and Onions, don't you think?
-Find the recipe below!
-And here are more recipes to tempt you as well:
+It's about time for some Sausage and Peppers, state fair style, don't you think?
+Find the recipe below.
+Here are more recipes to tempt you as well:

-💬 How do you like this taste of the fair at home?
-Scroll down to leave a star rating on the recipe, and a comment.
+💬 How do you like this fair food at home?
+Leave a comment below.

 📖 Recipe